WRITER IN RESIDENCE

 Director/deviser of a video diary film for The Lowry Galleries Salford.
 With families of supporters of Manchester United and Manchester City, inspired by Lowry’s original painting.

-I have also worked extensively as a Dramaturg, mentoring emerging playwrights, for several companies, including North West Playwrights and the National Youth Theatre.
+I have worked extensively as a Dramaturg, mentoring emerging playwrights, for several companies, including The Lowry, North West Playwrights, National Youth Theatre, Welfare State International, Proper Job Theatre and Mansfield Palace Theatre.

 I have specific experience of teaching scriptwriting to both undergraduate and post-graduate students, both as a tutor and as a resident playwright.
 In1998-99 I was scriptwriting tutor for the Art, Media and Photography Department at Manchester Metropolitan University.
 In 1994-95 I was Resident Playwright at The Acting School Manchester Metropolitan University where I taught playwriting and devised shows with undergraduate actors in vocational training.
 For 3 years (1991, 92 and 95) I was Playwright Attached to the Theatre Studies Department at Lancaster University, where I taught playwriting and created the syllabuses for both undergraduate and post-graduate courses.